Dagogo-Clinton-Uranta/gratis-products/README.md

  3.) run the install command with your package manager (e.g npm install)\
  4.) change directory into the frontend file and run the install command again\

+ ## TO START

+ 1.)
+Go To the root directory and run your package manager with the "dev" command (e.g npm run dev)\
+ 2.)
+Type npm run client to run only the client, or npm run server to run only the API\

  ## Database Structure -

  Products = {\